selsamman/redux-reactions/README.md

 npm install --save redux-redactions
 ```

-> This is still a work in progres yet to be incorporated into a serious React project.
+> This is still a work in progress.
+The author has incorporated it into a working react-native project and it is ready for others to use.
+However it is probably that breaking changes will be needed as it is refined with more usage in real-world apps.

 Define your Reactions.
-Reactions are a combination of reducers and actions:
+Reactions are a combination of an action creator and a state declaration.
+The state declaration defines the slice of the state being affected and a new value for that slice of the state:
 ```
-let todoList = {
+const todoListReactions = {
     AddItem: {
         action:
             (text) => ({text: text}),